 (1)

-It is common to assume that all parameters in equation 1 are the same as the parent material except for the A parameter; this is assumed to scale linearly with hardness.
+It is common to assume that all parameters in Eq.(1) are the same as the parent material except for the A parameter , which is assumed to scale linearly with hardness.
 The geometry of each region, such as the HAZ, may be defined by examination of the hardness distribution in the cross section of an actual weld or by visual inspection of metallographic specimens.
 However, it is common practice to calibrate the geometry of the model to experimental data from a real weld loaded in uniaxial ten- sion.
 Usually, the calibrated model is extended to more com- plex structures and loading configurations without any further modifications [7, 8].
 This approach will hereby be referred to as the “lumped-mass” method.

 It is widely known that in reality, there can be local vari- ation to thermal and strain rate sensitivity or work hardening rate across the weld region [8, 26].
-Since most weld models only account for yield stress variation across the weld impor- tant variation in material properties are neglected.
+Since most weld models only account for yield stress variation across the weld impor- tant variation in other material properties are neglected.
 As a re- sult, strong material property gradients, which can be diffuse in nature, are over simplified when implementing step functions through the use of the lumped-mass method [7, 8].
 Further, im- portant material property gradients across the weld, in particu- lar the work hardening rate are ignored.
 These simplifications make it difficult to obtain good matching between the predicted non-linear structural response and experimental data, local to the weld zone.
 Careful calibration of the partitioned zones is required in order to match the global non-linear response of the weld [7, 8].
 Moreover, it is unclear whether a model cal- ibrated to a particular loading condition, specifically uniaxial tension, will accurately describe the structural behaviour un- der more complex loading conditions, such as blast loading of a plate.
 Data in the public domain reveal that structural mod- els using the lumped-mass method only appear to show good qualitative correlation of structural behaviour of complex mod- els calibrated to a more fundamental loading configuration; any supporting quantitative correlation is not reported [7, 8].

 1.4.
 Summary